acidanthera/audk/README.md

 ![image](LoaderFlow.png)

+Unfortunately, over the years, the current EDK II image loader has been subject to many bug reports affecting platform reliability, which have been unresolved to date.
+Please refer to the TianoCore BugZilla and especially discussion on the edk2-devel mailing list for further reading.
+Due to the incremental changes to the existing solution over the years, the state of a sound solution has been lost, and it has become a maintenance burden that is hard to fix incrementally.
+At the same time, the demand on not only tested but proven security has become more important in the recent times.

-As even images from untrusted user media are loaded into the UEFI execution environment with no fewer permissions than the trusted platform drivers (ex.
-SMM), the previously mentioned technologies are absolutely crucial to guarantee the security of the platform.
-Unfortunately, over the years, the current EDK II image loader has been subject to many bug reports affecting reliability and security, which have been unresolved to date.
-Please refer to the TianoCore BugZilla and "Further reading" for further information.
+As even images from untrusted user media are loaded into the UEFI execution environment with no fewer permissions than the trusted platform drivers (excl.
+MM), the previously mentioned technologies are absolutely crucial to guarantee the security of the platform.
+The usage of formal methods to design the new solution helps guarantee there are not only no regressions, but even potential improvements in this area.

 ## Issues of the current solution
-* High level of maintenance debt due to convoluted function contracts
+* High level of maintenance cost due to convoluted function contracts
-* Error-prone design promoting the introduction of vulnerabilities such as TOC/TOU
+* Error-prone design promoting the introduction of code bugs
-* Multiple real-world bugs affecting reliability and security, unaddressed for years
+* Multiple real-world bugs affecting reliability, unaddressed for years

 ## Benefits of the new solution
-* Fixes all known reported BZs on image loader reliability and security
+* Fixes all known reported BZs on image loader reliability
-* Formal methods guarantee a high level of reliability
+* Formal methods guarantee a high level of reliability and security
 * Improved design eases future maintenance and extension
 * Architecture-independent image processing (e.g. for emulation)
 * Possibility for more granular section permissions (e.g. read-only)